Code-Institute-Submissions/eeefitness/README.md

   - table displaying the gym's opening hours so that the user can see at a glance when the gym is open
 - **Social Media Links**: allows the user to easily access the gym's fictitious Facebook, Instagram, YouTube and Twitter accounts.

+#### Features by page

 #### index.html features
   - Full-screen **hero image** with 'Sign Up' **call-to-action button** to entice the user to sign up immediately upon entering the site.
   - EEE Fitness Services Section provides the user with a concise description of the services on offer.  **Eye-catching icons** provide them with an understanding of the services at a glance.  **Call-to-action buttons** facilitate the user's curiosity by linking to further information about each service, located elsewhere on the site.
   - A **carousel** featuring client testimonials and accompanying photographs allows the user to read positive reviews of the gym, its staff and facilities.
-  - Meet the Team section with photographs of the gym trainers and accompanying information allows the users to see the staff members in a visually appealing way and to find out about their qualifications.
+  - Meet the Team section with photographs of the gym trainers and accompanying information allows the user to see the staff members in a visually appealing way and to find out about their qualifications.
   - **Call-to-action banner** in orange with a **call-to-action button** enabling the user to click and sign-up without having to scroll back up to the top of the page or to click the menu button.

 #### facilities.html features
   - **Banner image** with motivational heading
-  - **High quality images** of gym members and gym equipment allows the user to see the gym's facilities.
+  - **High quality images** of gym members and gym equipment allow the user to see the gym's facilities.
   The images show both male and female gym members in order to appeal to prospective users of both genders.
   Short descriptions of the gym's different zones explain succintly what is on offer to the gym's members.

 #### classes.html features
   - **Banner image** with motivational heading